yast/yast.github.io/_posts/2020-04-02-highlights-of-yast-development-sprint-96.md

 volume group, a RAID, a Bcache or a multi-device Btrfs filesystem, AutoYaST makes sure that their components are also properly defined in the AutoYaST profile.

-For instance, let's say you want to set up a multi-device Btrfs file system but you forget to define which disks or partitions are part of this file system.
+For instance, let's say you want to setup a new LVM volume group but you forget to define which devices are going to act as physical volumes for it.
 In such a case, the new version of AutoYaST informs about the missing definitions and stops the installation.

-In the image below, you can see how the error reporting mechanism looks.
-In this example, it reports the AutoYaST the profile contains a new LVM volume group but does not specify which devices should act as physical volumes for it.
+In the image below you can see how the error reporting mechanism looks.
+In this example, it reports the AutoYaST profile contains a new multi-device Btrfs file system, but it does not specify which disks or partitions should be part of that file system.

-{% include blog_img.md alt="AutoYaST reporting missing LVM PVs"
+{% include blog_img.md alt="AutoYaST reporting missing devices for Btrfs"
-src="autoyast-no-pvs-300x225.png" full_img="autoyast-no-pvs.png" %}
+src="autoyast-no-components-300x225.png" full_img="autoyast-no-components.png" %}

 ## It's all About Blocks {#storage-blocks}